AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 ## Visualisation

 Despite being quite different in usage and purposes, markers behave identically when it comes to coloring, positioning and shaping them.
-We use {api:anychart.core.axisMarkers.GanttRange#fill}.fill(){api} method to color a range markers, {api:anychart.core.axisMarkers.GanttLine#stroke}stroke(){api} to color the line markers; for text markers we use standard markers as well.
+We use {api:anychart.core.axisMarkers.GanttRange#fill}fill(){api} method to color a range markers, {api:anychart.core.axisMarkers.GanttLine#stroke}stroke(){api} to color the line markers; for text markers we use standard markers as well.

 We should format the objects passed to these methods as usual.